 32 And what more shall I say?
 For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also of David and Samuel and the prophets:

-Up to this point in this chapter eleven, we have seen eighteen examples of faith.
+Up to this point in this chapter 11, we have seen 18 examples of faith.
 The next unit runs from verse 32 to verse 38.

-The first paragraph covers three periods: The Judges, early Monarchy (Samuel, David), and the prophets.
+The first paragraph covers three periods: The Judges, early Monarchy (Samuel, David), and the Prophets.
 The six men named in this verse were all leaders.
-Verses 32 and 33 are those who attained great things for God.
+Verses 32 and 33 refer to those who attained great things for God.

 32 And what more shall I say?